tusharnandy/Store/README.md

 # Store
-A back-up repo to keep my new ideas in place
+A back-up repo to keep my ideas in place